gravitational/careers/challenges/platform/troubleshooting.md

 - 15m - Wrap up, Q&A, etc.

 ## Areas of Focus
-We are not looking for any specific application knowledge.
-The test is designed to troubleshoot generic configuration or system faults on any software deployed to a generic Linux host.
-While this does not require any deployed application knowledge, some familiarity with collecting logs or investigating unfamiliar software is part of the process.
+Our test is designed to cover a range of configuration errors and system faults encountered on a Linux server.
+Successful candidates will be familiar with collecting logs from and investigating unfamiliar software in order to diagnose underlying system problems.
+We avoid challenges that require application specific expertise; Instead, we use applications as a jumping off point for diagnosing underlying system issues.

 The faults are present in:
 - kernel / systemd / cgroups
-- filesystem or volumes
+- filesystems and volumes
 - networking
 - TLS connectivity
-- Application behaviour
+- Application behavior

 We use the following software to represent applications on the host, which are experiencing faults:
 - nginx
 - etcd
 - docker
+- kubernetes
 - ipvs

+While it is not required to be familiar with these applications, familiarity will lend a leg up when you need to querying logs or judging expected behavior.

-As this is meant to test the way we normally work, you may use any resource you would normally use when troubleshooting a system; for example, using google as a reference is normal and expected.
+This is meant to test the way we normally work; please use any resource you would use when troubleshooting a system at home or in your job.
+For example, it is encouraged to Google if you encounter a promising, but unfamiliar error message.
+We look favorably on candidates who know how to formulate good queries when they're stumped.

+Similarly, you're welcome to install troubleshooting packages on the servers.
+While we've installed many common debugging tools, if you're used to having `htop`, `tldr`, or `execsnoop` at your fingertips, don't hesitate to install them.

 ## Pitfalls and Gotchas
-Some of the challenges exercise some of the hardest problems we've seen in the wild, so it's common to get stuck on one problem.
-If you do find you're not making progress on an issue, it's fine to move on and skip a problem and come back to it later.
+Some challenges reproduce the hardest problems we've seen in the wild, so it's common to get stuck.
+If you don't know where to start or find you're not making progress on an issue, please skip that problem.
+You may return to it later, after you complete the other problems.

-While this is a simulated environment, the candidate should treat the challenge as troubleshooting a live customer or production system.
+While this is a simulated environment, the candidate should treat the challenge as troubleshooting a live production or customer system.
+If you'd like to try something risky, ask the interview team and we'll act as your peers.
+We hold it against candidates that "cowboy" in a potentially dangerous guess at a fix without understanding the underlying problem.

 It's OK to ask the interview team questions; we'll do our best to provide hints or help steer the investigation if the investigation is going in the wrong direction.

 # Scoring
-The session will be attended by a panel of team members, who will participate in the troubleshooting session.
-After the session, each team member will privately submit a vote of +1 or -2 within our tracking system along with comments.
-With your permission, we will record the zoom meeting incase any panel member cannot attend or any panel member needs to leave part way through the meeting.
-Any recordings will be deleted once each panel member has submitted their feedback.
+The session is scored by a panel of peer Engineers attending the troubleshooting session.
+With your permission, we will record the Zoom meeting in case a panel member cannot attend or any panel member needs to leave part way through the meeting.
+All recordings are deleted immediately after feedback is collected.

+After participating in or viewing the session, each panelist will privately submit a vote of +1 or -2 to our applicant tracking system along with comments.
 In the case of a positive result, we will connect you to our HR team, who will reach out to discuss an offer.
 In case of a negative score result, the hiring manager will contact you and share a list of the team's key observations that affected the result of both interviews.

 ## What we look for
-- How the candidate reacts under pressure.
+- Good debugging instincts under pressure.
+E.g. Determining which error messages are promising, and which are unrelated to the problem at hand.
-- How the candidate communicates their thought process while troubleshooting.
+- Clear communication of thought process while troubleshooting.
 - The troubleshooting approach, compared to the level being applied for (the team will expect more from a senior candidate than a junior candidate).
 - How the problems are solved.

 # Tips
 - It's not necessary to complete every problem.
 These are difficult problems to solve.